newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-for-shop-license.md

 The New Jersey Board of Cosmetology and Hairstyling requires that new shops, relocated shops, or shops that have transferred ownership obtain a license with the New Jersey Division of Consumer Affairs.

+Once you submit your application, it will be reviewed, and a site inspection will be conducted.

 To complete this application, you must have:

 - `Legal structure|legal-structure-learn-more`